saramic/the-d-team/README.md

   - 1900 births
   - postcode in data wrong `1212	QLD	5615	1` should be 4615 for Qld
+  - store `408	TAS	NULL	0` has no postcode
   - postcode in our data out of date

       SELECT 5090 AS postcode